New to WordPress

 Deny from all

-I had a little problem with securing wp-admin directory and Wordpress installed to the document root.
-After putting htaccess file to wp-admin, I got Page not found instead of admin page?!
-Fix was to place definition of 401 and 403 error pages/messages to the root htaccess file.
-Here is complete root htaccess file:
+I had a little problem with securing wp-admin directory. .htaccess was saved to the wp-admin directory, and I got Page not found error.
+Fix was to place definition of 401 and 403 error messages to the .htaccess file.
+Here is main .htaccess file from the document root directory:

 # no directory indexing